 Education Entry Payment

-- have started or will start an approved education course, and
+- started an approved education course, and

 - on or after the start date of your course, or

 - when your Pensioner Education Supplement starts

 You’ll get further payments each year from the date you’re eligible if you get: